NIST Witch Fire Study: House-by-House Wildfire Damage Analysis

 In October 2007, the Witch Fire burned through San Diego County, destroying over 1,100 homes.
 The National Institute of Standards and Technology (NIST) saw an opportunity to answer a question that matters to every wildfire insurance claim: why do some houses survive while their neighbors burn?
 The answer, documented in two detailed technical reports, contradicts the simplistic explanations insurance companies use to deny and underpay wildfire claims.

 NIST researchers studied a single community — The Trails at Rancho Bernardo — where 274 homes faced the same wildfire.
-Of those, 74 were destroyed.
-The other 200 survived in various states of damage.
+Of those homes, 245 fell within the fire perimeter.
+74 were completely destroyed and 16 more were partly damaged.
+The remaining homes survived in various states of exposure.
 By documenting what happened to every single structure, NIST produced the most detailed house-by-house wildfire damage study ever conducted.

 Same Construction, Different Outcomes